WHAT IS FONDATION EURACTIV?

-Fondation EurActiv is a public service foundation under Belgian law and acts primarily to bring together individuals and organisations seeking to shape European Union policies.
-It shares its mission ‘faciliter l’efficacité et la transparence de la Communauté des Acteurs Européens’ with EurActiv.com, the media.
+Fondation EurActiv is a public interest foundation under Belgian law and acts primarily to bring together individuals and organisations seeking to shape European Union policies.
+It shares its mission ‘faciliter l’efficacité et la transparence de la Communauté des Acteurs Européens’ with EurActiv.com.
 It does not lobby, except to promote online media independence, and is not aligned to any political faction or faith group.

 WHAT ARE OUR VALUES?

 WHAT DOES FONDATION DO?

 Fondation EurActiv gathers together and pools expertise, in conjunction with the Media Network, for the benefit of civil society stakeholders.

 - Provides governance to stakeholders and advocates for media independence and language diversity: Fondation aids the communication and dissemination of factual information from civil society, in order to promote debates for the creation of a European democracy that stands for the common good.
 Fondation supports the growth of cross-border co-operation between media, which is a pillar of democracy.
 Recent examples of such activities include providing input and feedback on the setting-up and running of debates with other media-related organisations that seek to improve local media access to the EU ‘Brussels bubble’, as well as better coverage in local media of EU policy initiatives.

 Promotes research and innovation.
 EU Community is the most recent innovation, it is intended to help develop the next era of policy-making (see link).
 EU Community integrates the political technologies (e-Politics, e-Participation, e-Democracy, e-Diplomacy, e-Citizenship, e-Governance and e-Government) of Fondation EurActiv and the EurActiv Network.